 A project aimed at deepening the understanding of the properties of transforms and their use in relevant applications.

-Lectures, seminars, lessons, exercises.
+Lectures, lessons, exercises.
 Laboratory work may be part of the special project.
 Assignments during the course as instructed at the start of the course.